-This course continues the work of Reading I, except that little attention is given to method.
-It includes practice in extemporaneous speaking and the dramatic reading of one Shakspearean play.
+This course continues the work of Reading I, except that no attention is given to method.
+It includes practice in extemporaneous speaking, debate, current events, and the dramatic reading of one Shakespearean play.

 Reading III: Method

 This covers the method work of Course I, and is offered especially for students entering with advanced standing, who are not required to take Reading I.